 To make the pillow a little less fluffy, add a couple tucks to the middle of the pillow.
 I added two to the middle of my pillow.
 Use a button on each side to ensure that the thread doesn't pull all the way through and tear the fabric.

 Now you can attach the seat back.
-I used a sheep skin from IKEA (that's the most reasonable place to purchase one).
 Lay the sheep skin on the back of the chair and decide where you want it to be attached.
 Stitch some black cotton twill tape onto the sheep skin, and then tie it to the chair.